This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 For the Muffins

-- In a bowl, combine the dry ingredients, set aside.
+- In a large mixing bowl, combine the dry ingredients and set aside.

 - In another bowl whisk together the melted butter, egg and sour cream.

-- Add butter/egg/sour cream mixture to the dry mixture, and fold together until just combined.
+- Add butter, egg and sour cream mixture to the dry ingredients, and fold together until just combined.

-- Divide the batter between 8 muffin cups.
+- Divide the batter between the muffin cups.

 - Top muffins with remaining streusel topping.